boxbilling/docs/en/reference/installation.rst

 .. note::

-    SEO urls will also turn on for admin area.
+    SEO urls will also be enabled for admin area.
 Old links will stop working.

 Debugging and error logging